Busselton Jetty: Early history

 In 1839 Governor Hutt appointed "the place in Geographe Bay opposite the Settlement at The Vasse to be the legal place for the loading and unloading of goods".
 Construction of the jetty – originally known as the Vasse Jetty – commenced in 1864 after persistent pressure by settlers, among others timber merchant Henry Yelverton and magistrate Joseph Strelley Harris; Yelverton's company was awarded the tender for construction.
-In 1865 the first section, approximately 176 metres, of the jetty became available for ships to moor.
-In 1875 an additional 143 metres was added to the original structure, as over 10 years' accumulation of drift sands had made the water too shallow for mooring.
+In 1865 the first section, approximately 176 m, of the jetty became available for ships to moor.
+In 1875 an additional 143 m was added to the original structure, as over 10 years' accumulation of drift sands had made the water too shallow for mooring.
 The jetty was continually extended until the 1960s when it reached its current length of 1841 m.
 Fires on the jetty were commonplace, with some attributed to fishermen carelessly disposing of burning cigarettes, dropping lit matches or to sparks falling from the train's fire box.